Design Your Coral Gables: Smart City Solutions Competition

-Teams will compete over a three-month period for the chance to make a difference, as well as for cash prizes, networking opportunities, and official recognition.
+Teams will compete over a 3-month period, affording networking opportunities and the chance to make a difference.
 Diversity of backgrounds leads to innovation, therefore, the formation of multidisciplinary teams is encouraged.

-The Contest will be focused on specific sub-problems under the general domain of transportation and traffic.
+The Competition will be focused on 5 specific sub-problems under the general domain of transportation and traffic.
 The City aims to improve the quality of life for its citizens and visitors who are travelling by car, via public transportation, or on foot.

-Teams may choose to focus their solution on one of the following five (5) transportation and traffic sub-problems:
+Teams may choose to focus their solution on 1 of these 5 sub-problems:

 1. Commercial Trucks in the Coral Gables downtown area (parking, blocking, traffic congestion, blocking alleys, loading zone violations, public safety issues, pedestrian/bike conflicts).